-What is sapropterin dihydrochloride powder for oral solution?
+What is sapropterin dihydrochloride?

-Sapropterin dihydrochloride powder for oral solution is a prescription medicine used to lower blood levels of phenylalanine (Phe), in adults and children one month of age and older with a certain type of Phenylketonuria (PKU).
-Sapropterin dihydrochloride powder for oral solution is used along with a Phe-restricted diet.
+Sapropterin dihydrochloride is a prescription medicine used to lower blood levels of phenylalanine (Phe), in adults and children one month of age and older with a certain type of Phenylketonuria (PKU).
+Sapropterin dihydrochloride is used along with a Phe-restricted diet.

-What should I tell my doctor before taking sapropterin dihydrochloride powder for oral solution?
+What should I tell my doctor before taking sapropterin dihydrochloride?

-Before you take sapropterin dihydrochloride powder for oral solution, tell your doctor about all your medical conditions, including if you:
+Before you take sapropterin dihydrochloride, tell your doctor about all your medical conditions, including if you:

-- are allergic to sapropterin dihydrochloride or any of the ingredients in sapropterin dihydrochloride powder for oral solution.
-See the list of ingredients in sapropterin dihydrochloride powder for oral solution at the end of this leaflet. - have poor nutrition or have loss of appetite. - are pregnant or plan to become pregnant. - are breastfeeding or plan to breastfeed.
+- are allergic to sapropterin dihydrochloride or any of the ingredients in sapropterin dihydrochloride tablets and sapropterindihydrochloride powder for oral solution.
+See the list of ingredients in sapropterin dihydrochloride tablets and sapropteri ndihydrochloride powder for oral solution at the end of this leaflet. - have poor nutrition or have loss of appetite. - are pregnant or plan to become pregnant. - Pregnancy Exposure Registry: There is a pregnancy exposure registry for women who take sapropterin dihydrochloride during pregnancy.
+The purpose of this registry is to collect information about the health of you and your baby.
+Talk to your doctor about how you can take part in this registry or contact the registry program at 1-800-983-4587. - are breastfeeding or plan to breastfeed.
 It is not known if sapropterin dihydrochloride passes into your breast milk.
-Talk to your doctor about the best way to feed your baby if you take sapropterin dihydrochloride powder for oral solution.
+Talk to your doctor about the best way to feed your baby if you take sapropterin dihydrochloride.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, herbal, and dietary supplements.
-Sapropterin dihydrochloride powder for oral solution and other medicines may interact with each other.
+Sapropterin dihydrochloride and other medicines may interact with each other.